-Working alone also enables Crane to be flexible in the jobs he does.
+Working alone also gives Crane the ability to be flexible in the jobs he does.
 From one pothole to a commercial parking lot, Crane boasts that his company can work at the convenience of the customer.

-“I’m completely honest and walk customers through every part of the process from start to finish,” Crane says.
+“I’m completely honest and walk customers through every part of the process from start to finish,” says Crane.
 “It’s always appreciated and I have heard from my customers that makes a huge difference when deciding which company to choose from.”

-Crane also uses his website, Facebook, the newspaper and monthly "penny saver" ads to market his business.
-“Word of mouth is my best advertisement,” Crane says, “though all of the others as well bring in a good portion of business."
+Crane also uses his website, Facebook the newspaper and monthly penny saver ads to market his business.
+“Word of mouth is my best advertisement,” Crane says, “though all of the others as well bring in a good portion of business,” he adds.

 Crane continues to do what has always worked and plans to continue that while growing the business.
 “I provide a high quality product, at a reasonable price, all handled by me,” says Crane.
 He is positioning himself to be able to continually succeed with that business model and recently made a huge investment in his company.